 However, it was the off season when we visited and the town was in hibernation.
 A lot of restaurants and shops were closed for the winter season, so we really only had the choice of the pub for dinner.
 Thankfully the food was fine and relatively quick.

-With this in mind, we would highly recommend extending your stay to two nights in Strahan, or skipping it entirely if you visiting in winter, simply due to there not being a lot to do during this time if you are only in town for one night.
+We would highly recommend extending your stay to two nights in Strahan or skipping it entirely if you visiting in winter, simply due to there not being a lot to do during this time if you are only in town for one night.

 It is definitely a stop worth including if you have the extra time though, if you can push your time to a 9 or 10 day Tasmania itinerary.

 Day 5 – Strahan to Cradle Mountain